sethjohnson/csci4061/README.md

 -Purpose of Assignment 1: Program-Graph Executor-

 The purpose of this program is to correctly implement and execute a processes graph of terminal commands/programs read in by text file.
+And output to text file.

-To that end, the program correctly implements fork(), execvp(), and wait.
+To that end, the program correctly implements fork(), execvp(), wait(), and output redirection.